Table of Contents

 - Some cancers

 Cytokines are also important for the immune system.
-Cytokines are proteins.
-They are formed and released by immune cells.
+Cytokines are proteins that are formed and released by immune cells.
 Cytokines are part of the acquired defense and act as messenger substances.
 They enable the immune cells to facilitate an exchange.
 Thus, they are able to stimulate or inhibit the immune response.

 The Innate Immune System